 Many are old Australian, Asian and European cultivars and some of the plants date back to 1875.

-In 1996, the Royal Botanic Gardens Melbourne’s collection of Camellias was named the Australian National Reference Collection by the Australian Camellia Research Society.
-RBG Melbourne aims to demonstrate the diversity of species within the genus Camellia and provide reference material for research.
+In 1996, Melbourne Gardens' collection of Camellias was named the Australian National Reference Collection by the Australian Camellia Research Society.
+Royal Botanic Gardens Victoria at Melbourne Gardens aims to demonstrate the diversity of species within the genus Camellia and provide reference material for research.

 Camellias have cultural, ornamental, economic, medicinal uses and great horticultural potential.
 For example Camellia sinensis is harvested for tea production through out the world and Camellia oleifera is used for oil production for use in cooking and cosmetics.